jess-nash/tic-tac-toe-react/README.md

 - allows players to review a game's history and see previous versions of a game's board

-### This game was build while following React's tutorial https://reactjs.org/tutorial/tutorial.html#picking-a-key

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This game was build while following [React's intro to react tutorial](https://reactjs.org/tutorial/tutorial.html) & bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To play the tic-tac-toe game:

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.